 Students are eligible to begin the Applied Practice Experience after completion of five of the six core courses in the MPH Program: BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206.
 Students must be in good academic standing to begin the APEx.
 Typically, the Applied Practice Experience is completed in the student's third semester, but eligible students are welcome to complete the APEx at any time throughout the year.
-The duration of the APEx is determined by the student and the Preceptor, taking into consideration the student's schedule and the needs of the practice site.
+Students are required to complete at least 120 hours, though the period of time to finish the APEx may vary.
+The APEx work schedule is determined by the student and the Preceptor, taking into consideration the student's schedule and the needs of the practice site.